Atrioventricular septal defect

-The estimated prevalence is at ~3-4 of 10,000 births.
+The estimated prevalence is at ~3-4 in 10,000 births.

-Many have been used but can be broadly divided into
+Many have been used but can be broadly divided into:

-- Down syndrome - trisomy 21 : may be present in up to 50% of cases 4
+- trisomy 21 (Down syndrome): may be present in up to 50% of cases 4

 Allows direct visualisation of the defect spectrum and often a large defect of the midline heart structures are seen.
 Colour Doppler often aids in further visualisation of the central opening.

-An AVSD can give a classical "Goose neck" sign on a lateral left ventricular angiogram 3
+An AVSD can give a classical "Gooseneck" sign on a lateral left ventricular angiogram 3.

 Allows direct visualisation of defect spectrum.
 Can be superior in assessing cardiac chamber dimensions and to assess the presence/extent of ventricular hypoplasia which is a determinant of surgical risk.